What To Do If Your Pipes Freeze

 If you have located the frozen pipe, it’s time to thaw it out.
-First, turn on the faucet to which the pipe supplies water.
-If the pipe is behind a wall or ceiling, it will be difficult to reach the pipe.
-One option is to turn up the heat in the entire house and wait.
-Another option is to tear out the section of the wall or ceiling that’s covering the pipe and then thaw.
-However, this is best done by a professional plumber and shouldn’t be attempted without proper experience.
-A third option is to use an infrared lamp to heat the section of the wall or ceiling, thereby heating the pipes behind it as well.
+Start by turning the heat in the house way up.
+If the pipe is behind a wall or under the floor, it will be difficult to reach the pipe.
+You may feel inclined to tear out the section of the wall or floor that’s covering the pipe and then thaw.
+However, this is best done by a professional and shouldn’t be attempted without proper experience.
+While you're waiting for the plumber to arrive, use an infrared lamp or portable heater to heat the section of the wall or floor, which will heat the pipes behind it as well.

 If the frozen pipe is reachable, here are some great ways to start thawing:

 - Turn up the heat in the house if you haven't yet.

 - Open any kitchen and bathroom cabinets that contain pipes so that heat from the room reaches them as well.